 What if the predecessor refuses to cooperate?

 This is uncommon but can occur.
 If the predecessor refuses to provide access to working papers or to communicate, the incoming auditor must perform alternative procedures to obtain evidence about opening balances.
-The refusal itself may be relevant to the risk assessment — it could indicate unresolved issues from the prior engagement.
+The refusal itself may be relevant to the risk assessment.
+It could indicate unresolved issues from the prior engagement.

 How much work is needed on opening balances?